Dundee Utd respond to fans' Ibrox silence disruption

 Rangers went on to win the Scottish Premiership encounter 2-1, with a double by Antonio Colak.

-It comes after Celtic face Uefa disciplinary action after fans displayed disrespectful banners about the Royal Family during their side's Champions League draw with Shakhtar Donetsk on Wednesday.
+It comes as Celtic face Uefa disciplinary action after fans displayed disrespectful banners about the Royal Family during their side's Champions League draw with Shakhtar Donetsk on Wednesday.